nslay/ComputeBValue/README.txt

 #######################################################################
 # Models                                                              #
 #######################################################################
-This section briefly describes the how the models are implemented.
+This section briefly describes how the models are implemented.
 All models solve a least-squares minimization problem of the form:

 \ell(\theta) = \sum_{b \in B} (f(\theta) - \log(S_b/S_0))^2